A Printable Version of the Student/Parent Handbook is available here.

 Summer term tuition

-- Tuition will be pro-rated to accommodate pre-planned absences such as family vacations and summer school commitments.
+- Tuition will be pro-rated to accommodate pre-planned absences such as family vacations and summer school commitments at the time of registration.

 Rules and Regulations